 User profile

-The user profile serves as the management hub for personal information health, providing a personalized space for users to track their mental health journey, set goals, and access tailored resources.
+The user profile serves as the hub for managing personal information, providing a personalized space for users to track their mental health journey, set goals, and access tailored resources.

 Must-have elements for this feature include: